guoyu07/puppet-druid/README.markdown

 ## Usage

-Deploy the tarball and the common configuration :
+Deploy the tarball and the common configuration:

 ```
 class { 'druid':